Akhilsudh/BITS-WILP-Knowledge-Base/docs/Knowledge Base/All Semesters/Semester 1/Distributed Computing/Week1DC.md

 [![MailBadge](https://img.shields.io/badge/-barsha.mitra@hyderabad.bits--pilani.ac.in-EA4335?style=for-the-badge&logo=gmail&logoColor=white)](mailto:barsha.mitra@hyderabad.bits-pilani.ac.in)
 **Date**: 24/Jul/2021

-**NOTE THAT THIS PAGE HAS DIAGRAMS THAT ARE BEST VIEWED IN LIGHT MODE**
+**NOTE THAT THIS PAGE HAS DIAGRAMS THAT ARE BEST VISIBLE IN LIGHT MODE**

 ## Topics covered
 1. What is a distributed system?